Tuesday, May 14, 2013

 We signed Lincoln up for baseball this summer, and he has started practices.
 The first practice went great, although he was a little slow to start.
 He waited to see how the others were acting before deciding how he would fit into the situation.
 By the end he was running the bases and hitting the ball like a big boy.

+I pulled him aside and gently hugged him trying to calm him down.
+At this point I was about ready to leave the snacks and get out of there.
+But I asked one more time if there was anything I could do that would help him to finish practice.
+He said, "Mommy, can you please just stand over there and not leave me," pointing to first base.
 I did as he asked, and like a trooper, he finished an hour and a half long practice.
 The coaches were so patient and caring with him, and they were okay with me staying on the field.
 As long as I was out there, Lincoln was willing to finish practice.
 He still looked miserable the entire time, there were a couple moments I saw him tear up running the bases, and at one point he refused to bat, but he stayed out there the whole time and he put forth a good effort.

 So, you may have read, we live on a small farm.
 We own a dog, three cats, and two goats.
 The goats (one Boer and one Pygmy) live happily in a pen and have the run of most the bottom half of the barn.
 Blue and Dandy are best buds, and Blue in particular is very friendly and loves to be petted.

 The other day, I decided to tether Blue out so he could eat grass outside of the pen.
-He hasn't been out much, so he was a bit skiddish but I thought he would be okay.
+He hasn't been out much, so he was a bit skittish, but I thought he would be okay.
 He was a little edgy, but he quickly focused in on eating the yummy weeds.

+At that point I went into survival mode.
+I told the kids to back up so I could sneak up on Blue and hopefully prevent a catastrophe.
 I had him down almost the whole way twice, but the first time the kids scared him back up and then the dog scared him a second time.
 After again begging everyone to please back up and get the heck out of here, I finally was able to get the collar back around his neck, dragged him down the stairs, and said a thank you to God when he finally trotted back into his pen.

 I always said I wanted more animals, but with stories like this I am not so sure anymore!